Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Optimal Control and Quantization Selection

-Since the delays may result in out-of-order delivery of the quantized signal to the controller, it is important that every quantized signal is time-stamped, i.e., when the controller receives a quantized measurement $\hat q$ at time $t$, it should be able to uniquely determine which of the signals $\{\xi_0,\ldots,\xi_t\}$ was quantized to produce this measurement along with the quantizer that was used.
+Since the delays may result in out-of-order availability of the decoded signal to the controller, it is important that every quantized signal is time-stamped, i.e., when the controller receives a decoded measurement $\hat q$ at time $t$, it should be able to uniquely determine which of the signals $\{\xi_0,\ldots,\xi_t\}$ was quantized to produce this measurement along with the quantizer that was used.
 In order to uniquely decode which of the signals $\{\xi_0,\ldots,\xi_t\}$ produced the data $\hat q$, the pair $(\hat{\xi}_t,i)$ will be sent at each time $t$, where $i$ is the index of the quantizer that was used to quantize $\xi_t$.
-Consequently, if $(\hat q,i)$ is received at the controller at time $t$, then it can be immediately inferred that the $i$-th quantizer was used and that this signal is delayed by $d_i$ units, and hence $\hat q$ corresponds to $\xi_{t-d_i}$.
+Consequently, if the decoded pair $(\hat q,i)$ is received by the controller at time $t$, then the controller can immediately infer that the $i$-th quantizer was used and that this signal is delayed by $d_i$ units, and hence $\hat q$ corresponds to $\xi_{t-d_i}$.
 Thus, $(\hat q,i)$ reveals that $\theta^i_{t-d_i}=1$, and $\hat q=g_i(\xi_{t-d_i})$.
-At any time $t$, there can be at most $M$ (delayed) measurements arriving simultaneously.
+At any time $t$, there can be at most $M$ (delayed) new simultaneously available decoded measurements.
 Let us define the set of indexes that are present in $\hat{O}_t$ by